streetcomplete/StreetComplete/README.md

 F-Droid releases of SCEE make use of reproducible builds, so releases on F-Droid and GitHub are signed with the same keys.
 This means you can switch between GitHub and F-Droid releases anytime without needing to uninstall first.

-F-Droid anti-feature: non-free network
-SCEE uses map tiles provided by [jawg](https://www.jawg.io), and optionally [aerial / satellite imagery](https://server.arcgisonline.com/arcgis/rest/services/World_Imagery/MapServer) by [Esri](https://www.esri.com.)
+F-Droid anti-feature, non-free network: SCEE uses map tiles provided by [jawg](https://www.jawg.io), and optionally [aerial / satellite imagery](https://server.arcgisonline.com/arcgis/rest/services/World_Imagery/MapServer) by [Esri](https://www.esri.com).

 ## Translations
 Translations for strings added in SCEE can be done [using Weblate](https://translate.codeberg.org/projects/scee/).

 ## Permissions
-SCEE has more permissions than StreetComplete: `ACCESS_BACKGROUND_LOCATION` and `POST_NOTIFICATIONS`.
-Both are used only in an experimental feature to notify about nearby quests when the app is in background.
+SCEE asks for two more permissions than StreetComplete: `ACCESS_BACKGROUND_LOCATION` and `POST_NOTIFICATIONS`.
+Both are used only in an experimental feature to notify about nearby quests when the app is in the background.

 ## Differences to StreetComplete
 * Non-optional differences to StreetComplete